The SW AHSN is spreading innovative programmes to the South West health and care system to transform the lives of patients.

 Spread Academy – our immersive residential training initiative, run in partnership with the renowned US-based Billions Institute, which equips teams and leaders in health and care with the skills they need to unleash large-scale change.

-Institute for Social Prescribing – aims to accelerate innovation in the field of social prescribing in our region and beyond.
-We will be supporting our four testbed sites in the South West to lead and test innovation in social prescribing, providing grassroots insights.
+Institute for Social Prescribing – ran until June 2021, to accelerate innovation in the field of social prescribing in our region and beyond.
+Insight gathered working with five testbed sites in the South West.
+A report summarises the findings from the work of the institute including around the 8 building blocks needed for successful social prescribing.

 Innovation and Technology Payment (ITP) – aims to remove financial and procurement barriers to support the NHS to adopt innovative medical devices, diagnostics, and digital products.